 The Saint John Bosco Project

 The Saint John Bosco Project is an initiative to help parishes and parish clusters grow youth and young adult ministry in their local communities.
-The basic process of the Saint John Bosco Project is as follows:

 The ultimate goal is to include the entire parish.
 We believe only with total parish participation will any new youth initiative be successful.
 The above avoids a ‘Youth Ministry Committee’ approach; but instead a comprehensive and collaborative vision that weaves this focus throughout the consciousness of the entire parish.